 Formerly known as The Virgin due to the fact that nobody could climb it (supposedly, even Lynn Hill made an unsuccessful attempt at it), One Over The Hill was eventually freed on lead.
 This thin overhanging crack is rarely climbed, and even then, usually on toprope.
 A series of small face holds near the crack were eventually found to be crucial to the top section of this route.

 The obvious, thin overhanging crack on the face to the left of Fred P. Jones.

+Perhaps worth noting that a right toe lock on the small roof and a very long reach was key to what was the crux for me - the middle of the crack.
+I only just made it to the hole at the top.
 Wasn't sure that I could exit as I'd not top-roped the route so crouched there unprotected while my belayer Bill Griffith went around to the top to see if the finishing holds were OK.
 He went back down put me back on belay and the ascent was completed.
 Hope this helps.